katiejyoung/bin-packing/README.md

 ## To Run the Program:
 1. Give yourself permission to the compiler using: "chmod 777 compileall".
 2. Run "compileall" to compile the code.
-3. To run the program, type "Bin".
+3. To run the program, type "binpack".